 Turning north, we re-trace our tracks across the island back to the Argentine mainland and begin our ride on the Atlantic coast road to Buenos Aires.
 En route, we stop on the Peninsula Valdez, famous for its wildlife to see penguins, sea lions and maybe even whales, as well as visiting old Welsh settlements for tea.
 Our final nights are across the Pampas, so watch out for the gauchos.
 In Buenos Aires, it’s a night out at the most famous tango bar in the city.
 We head over the Rio Plata and take the bikes to the docks in Montevideo, before our final night in Buenos Aires and then home.

 We use 100% hotel accommodation, which is booked in advance.
-We primarily use good quality 4* and some 3* hotels.
-In bigger cities, this tends to be 4* hotels, sometimes belonging to an international chain; in smaller or more remote places, hotels can be more independent, characterful hotels.
-In some more remote locations, we try and use the best available.
-Most riders are surprised at the quality of the accommodation included.
-Almost all hotels we use as standard will have rooms with en suite bathrooms, satellite TV, free wifi, bar and restaurant.
+We primarily use good quality 4* and on occasion, 3* hotels.
+In bigger cities, this tends to be 4* hotels, sometimes belonging to an international chain; in smaller or more remote places, hotels will be more independent, characterful hotels.
+In some more remote locations, we use the best available.
+Most riders are delighted at the high quality of the accommodation included.
+Almost all hotels we use will have rooms with en suite bathrooms, satellite TV, free wifi, bar and restaurant.
 In warmer climates, hotels generally have swimming pools.

 We like to favour independent hotels with character where we can.
-So for example, in Quito we use the Cafe Cultura Boutique Hotel rather than the Marriott down the road.
-In La Paz, we use Hotel Rosario (even though the car park is not on site), rather than another big chain.
-In Cody we stay in Buffalo Bill’s Irma Hotel rather than a big chain.
+So for example: In Quito, we use the Cafe Cultura Manor Boutique Hotel rather than the Marriott down the road.
+In Copan Ruinas, we stay at a small guesthouse ” Casa de Cafe” that serves delicious organic coffee and macadamia nuts pancakes on its terrace.
+In Cody, we stay in Buffalo Bill’s Irma Hotel rather than a big chain.
+In Cusco, we stay at a hotel set in a 17th century colonial mansion, just off the main plaza, even though parking is a couple of blocks away.
+In Patagonia, there are plenty of incredible accommodations that are remote – we love Hosteria Las Lengas in Tierra del Fuego.
 We hope you get the idea!

-What we don’t promise you is to stop at the best hotel in every town we pull into.
+What we don’t promise you is to stop at the top hotel in every town we pull into.
 This is not billed as a luxury tour, but we do ensure that you are comfortable, have a clean bed, can get a cold beer and a hot shower.
-And remember that sometimes “best in the location” may end up being fairly basic, but this is only on a few destinations.
+And remember that sometimes “best in the location” may end up being fairly basic, but this is only on a few remote and “off the beaten track” destinations.